lilrebel17/lilrebel17/README.md

 - 👋 Hi, I’m Zack!
 - 👀 What intrests you ...
-Becoming a better programmer, and web development along with mobile app development
+Learning to code, transfering my skills to become a full stack developer.
 - 🌱 Are you still learning ...
-Yes, my focus is on NativeScript & Javascript at the moment
+Everyday, only time we should stop learning is when were gone.
 - 💞️ What do you like to collab on ...
-I want to make cool mobile apps, and websites/web-apps
+Anything really.
+But web app design/development mostly.
 - 🖥  What are you working on ...
-An android native app using HTML, CSS and JS.
+A website re-design
 - 🆓 Am I freelancing ...
 Yes, and im currently seeking more projects!
 - 👩‍💻 Can I see your projects ...
-Of Course, its on my profile.
-Check out the github pages
+Check my profile, all my websites have github pages.
 - 📫 I need to talk to you ... shoot me an email at zackfarmer1710@gmail.com